Physics in Romania: Science and Culture

 Join Dr. Dragos Amarie on a 5-week excursion in the country of Romania to become acquainted with the increasing influence and importance of this Eastern European state.
 Learn about the country through cultural excursions, while exploring the field of physics.

 Students have the opportunity to earn and must be enrolled in at least 3 credit hours.
-Students will be able to select from the following options:
+Students will be able to select from the following A, B, or C option:

 *Requires completion of PHYS 2211 with a grade of “C” or better